Dr. Laura Pawlow: lpawlow@siue.edu

 Q. What benefits would I receive from being a URCA Associate?

 A. Students receive many benefits from being URCA Associates.
 They have up to $500 available to spend on expenses associated with their creative or research project.
-Additionally, they receive a $2000 award for the academic year of participation.
+Additionally, they receive a $2400 award for the academic year of participation.
 The Office of Academic Innovation and Effectiveness has up to $400 available to assist with travel-related expenses for Associates who are able to present their projects at a regional, national or international conferences or exhibitions.
-Click here for the application for travel funds (
+Students are eligible to apply for travel funding for projects completed while they were URCA Associates as long as they are still full-time, undergraduate SIUE students or if they will be returning to SIUE as a graduate student the following fall (For example, if an Associate is graduating in May, and they are not returning as an SIUE graduate student in the fall, they cannot receive funding for conferences in July).
+Finally, participation in the URCA Associate program is recognized on transcripts and at graduation.

 Associates receive numerous other intangible benefits from the URCA Associate Program as well.
 They develop a close working relationship with their faculty mentors, gain grant-writing experience and develop writing skills during the proposal-writing phase, and polish their presentation abilities during participation in formal symposia, classroom discussions and other forums.
 Additionally, they learn problem-solving, critical thinking and time-management skills during the course of working on their projects.
 For many Associates, these areas are at least as valuable as the tangible benefits derived from the URCA Associates Program.

-Q. What are the GPA requirements to be a URCA Associate?
+Q. What are the GPA and other requirements to be a URCA Associate?

 Q. Do I have to do my URCA project within the department I am majoring in?